 * Average selling price at time this article was published

 - More than 2000 watts of power power - this ensures there is always plenty of heat and you are not constantly waiting for it to get to temperature

-- ceramic soleplate as opposed to stainless steel or 'non-stick' one which tend to be less smooth to glide, are easily scratched and can be more difficult to clean.
+- ceramic soleplate as opposed to stainless steel or 'non-stick' one which tend to be less smooth to glide, are easily scratched and oddly enough, can be more difficult to clean

-These two features do rule out some of the very cheap irons (under £20) but you won't regret spending those extra few pounds when it comes to the weekly ironing chores.
+These two last features do rule out some of the very cheap irons (under £20) but you won't regret spending those extra few pounds when it comes to the weekly ironing chores.